 - If your DPE or mentor suggests a communication workshop, a presentation skills course or believes that some counselling might assist in managing exam anxiety, give these ideas serious consideration.

 - Use technology to help organise your study, for example, there are several websites and apps available where you can create and share study flashcards.

 - Talk to your DPE, mentor and fellow trainees for recommendations on textbooks, other resources or general tips.
 You might like to include some of their suggestions in your own preparation plan.

 Start preparing early.
 Consider starting prior to completing your written examination.
 Most successful candidates started preparing 6 to 12 months before their examination.

 - The College Learning Series (CLS) is a very good resource for both paediatric and adult medicine trainees which you may find helpful when preparing for the long cases.
 The CLS is an interactive e-learning platform that provides a wide range of videos and resources that cover relevant clinical topics linked to the curriculum.
 As part of the CLS, you are also able to access the Clinical Examination Series which is an 8-week series of long case presentations designed to support preparation for upcoming clinical examinations.
 The 2018 Clinical Examination Series is recorded and uploaded throughout May/June.

-- Check the RACP Events page for lectures, videoconferences and other events that might support your preparation.
+- Check Events for lectures, videoconferences and other events to support your preparation.

 Note: This is not intended as formal advice and is provided as general information only.